 Linux time command

 The time command runs the specified program command with the given arguments.
-When command finishes, time writes a message to standard output giving timing statistics about this program run.
+When command finishes, time writes a message to standard error giving timing statistics about this program run.
 These statistics consist of:

 - The elapsed real time between invocation and termination.